createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 brew install php54 php54-xdebug
 ```

 A number of other dependency libraries will be installed that PHP relies on when compiling itself, once complete we should install [Composer](http://getcomposer.org/) the _Dependency Manager for PHP_.
-Laravel 4 uses this to install it's dependencies and is slowly trying to cerment itself as the standard for PHP, much like [Bundler](http://gembundler.com/) is for Ruby Gems.
+Laravel 4 uses this to install it's dependencies and is slowly trying to cement itself as the standard for PHP, much like [Bundler](http://gembundler.com/) is for Ruby Gems.

 ```bash
 brew install composer